abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 them enough so they would leave their nest long enough for me to take it down and move it further away.
 I’ve sprayed them a number of times over the past few days and it does, indeed, stir them up.
-In fact, a couple of them have found me more than twenty feet away and I’ve been stung twice.
+In fact, a couple of them have found me more than twenty feet away, and I’ve been stung twice.
 After the first couple of days observing them in their territorial and protective nature, I was reminded of how really foolish it is to have any sense of ownership around “my kuṭi.”
 It’s likely that